Sources of Federal Government and Employee Information

 Bank Number: CSE PPU 040

-The Cyber Defence Program provides advice, guidance and services to help ensure the protection of electronic information and information systems of importance to the Government of Canada, as mandated by sections 17 and 18 of the CSE Act and in accordance with the Policy on Government Security.
+The Cyber Defence Program provides advice, guidance and services to help ensure the protection of electronic information and information systems of importance to the Government of Canada, as mandated by section 17 and 18 of the CSE Act and in accordance with the Policy on Government Security.

 Cyber Defence - Class of Record